 CAADC’s program is designed to remove lead-based paint hazards from the homes of income-eligible families with children under the age of six.
 The Agency can spend up to $5,000 per house and all services are free pending proof of eligibility.
 Applicants must be a homeowner (renters are not eligible at this time) and be a resident of Delaware County except residents in Upper Darby, Haverford, or Chester.

-Services typically include replacing doors and windows, installing new drywall, replacing trim and moldings, etc. Please call Community Action Agency at (610) 891-5101 for an application and more information.
+Services typically include replacing doors and windows, installing new drywall, replacing trim and moldings, etc. Please call Community Action Agency at (610) 891-5101 for an application and more information about income guidelines.

 MEDIA - Edward T. Coleman, Chief Executive Officer, announced that the Community Action Agency of Delaware County, Inc. (CAADC) has a new opportunity available to home owners, landlords and business owners to help them save on energy costs.
 CAADC has been providing Weatherization services to eligible low-income families for thirty (30) years.
 Now CAADC is making this service available to the public at a very affordable cost.
 A portion of the revenue will support the Agency’s social service programs which helps over 30,000 needy individuals each year.